 Lights Out in Spain And Portugal

-On April 28, 2025, at about 11:30 am (03.00 pm in India), Spain and Portugal had a big power cut.
+On April 28, 2025, at about 11:30 am (03.00 pm in India), Spain and Portugal had a big [[power::The rate at which energy is produced, transferred, or used]] cut.
 Millions of people were left in darkness, and cities like Madrid, Barcelona, and Lisbon lost electricity.

 Trains stopped, and traffic lights went off.
-Hospitals used backup generators to work, and people waited in trains and lifts in the dark.
+Hospitals used [[backup::A secondary or reserve device, system, or supply used in case the primary one fails]] generators to work, and people waited in trains and lifts in the dark.
 Authorities told everyone to save their phone battery and stay safe.
 Later, power slowly came back by Monday evening.

 What Caused So Much Trouble